 Dixie L. Johnson is a partner in the firm’s Special Matters and Government Investigations practice group and co-leads the firm’s securities enforcement and regulation practice.
 She represents businesses and individuals in government securities investigations from her office in Washington, DC.
-With over 25 years of experience, she represents public companies, financial institutions, public accounting firms, boards of directors and boards of trustees, corporate officers and other individuals in securities enforcement investigations.
+With 30 years of experience, she represents public companies, financial institutions, public accounting firms, boards of directors and boards of trustees, corporate officers and other individuals in securities enforcement investigations.
 She appears regularly before the United States Securities and Exchange Commission, the United States Department of Justice, and other federal, state and local agencies, as well as various boards and self-regulatory organizations, including the Public Company Accounting Oversight Board and the Financial Industry Regulatory Authority.
 She also counsels clients regarding their regulatory and disclosure obligations, assists clients in developing policies and procedures to deter violations, and conducts internal investigations.
 Consistently highly ranked by Chambers, Legal 500 and others, she was also named “Litigation Star” and one of the top 250 Women in Litigation by Benchmark; Best Lawyers’ “Lawyer of the Year” in Washington, D.C. in 2014-16 for Corporate Compliance Law and in 2016 for Securities Regulation; and one of the Securities Docket’s “Enforcement 40” list of top SEC enforcement lawyers in 2013.
 Few of her client representations ever become known to the public.